Article

 Netflix has a bunch of techniques embedded in its culture and way of doing things to enhance openness in the organization:

-• The 360-degree non-anonymous performance peer review process
+- The 360-degree non-anonymous performance peer review process

-• The Keeper Test
+- The Keeper Test

-• The 4A Principles of feedback
+- The 4A Principles of feedback

 All of these policies aim at creating a culture of radical candor.
-Leading by example, Hastings himself states:

-Reed Hastings,
+—Reed Hastings,

 A star-studded peer group

 Bold decisions like letting go of underperforming employees may be controversial.
 Still, it works when you want to create a team of high-performers only.
+Netflix has a bold and transparent approach from the get-go, ensuring that the top talent is around the best peers to bounce ideas off of and grow with.

 How can you run a performance review process similar to that of Netflix?

-With Deel Engage, you can run a performance review process like the one pioneered by Netflix.
-Our platform allows you to get 360-degree feedback from multiple directions with little admin hassle.
+Deel Engage allows you to get 360-degree feedback from multiple directions with little admin hassle.
 Here is how you create a new feedback cycle:

 1) Name your cycle and briefly describe it

-Choose a clear name so all your stakeholders understand its purpose, e.g., annual 360 performance review.
+Chose a clear name so all your stakeholders understand its purpose, e.g., annual 360 performance review.

 2) Select the appropriate feedback types